DivineOmega/laravel-extendable-basket/README.md

 ## Changing the quantity of a basket item

 Each basket item has a quantity associated with it.
-It is set when and item is added to the basket, but can be modified later via the `setQuantity` method.
+It is set when an item is added to the basket, but can be modified later via the `setQuantity` method.

 ```php